go-mike/slices/README.md

 - [ ] BubbleSort/Func
 - [ ] MergeSort/Func
 - [ ] QuickSort/Func
-- [ ] Equal/Func : To check if two slices are equal
-- [ ] Compare/Func : To compare two slices
 - [ ] IsSorted/Func : To check if a slice is sorted